-After national non-governmental organizations of mass media expressed their protest against halting the access to the website and Constitutional Justice in Asia
+After national non-governmental organizations of mass media expressed their protest against halting the access to the website and

 OSCE released news, "Khaan Jims" resort broadcasted one hour long ordered TV program by broadcasting systems simultaneously.
 It seems like this action is a serious breach of the right to get true information and the freedom of media.